sysrpl/Codebot.Setup/README.md

 # Free Pascal 3.0 and Lazarus 1.4 Test

 This guide will assist users in obtaining test versions of Free Pascal 3.0 and Lazarus 1.4.
-It currently has sections for Microsoft Windows and Linux, and OSX.
+It currently has sections for Microsoft Windows and Linux, and Macintosh.

 ## Installation